Grains

 1

-Cool cooked rice rapidly within 1 hour after cooking by dividing into small portions or shallow containers.
+Cool cooked rice as quickly as possible, preferably within one hour, by dividing it into small portions or shallow containers.

 2